MicrosoftDocs/dynamics-365-fraud-protection/content/rule-analyst.md

 - **Fraud Volume** – The number of confirmed fraudulent transactions on the decision rule.
 - **Non-Fraud Volume** – The number of confirmed non-fraudulent transactions on the decision rule.
 - **Fraud Rate** – The percentage of confirmed fraudulent transactions out of the total confirmed fraud and non-fraud transactions on the decision rule.
-- **Send to Bank Volume (When applies)** – The transactions that were assessed by the decision rule and sent to the bank.
+- **Send to Bank Volume (when applies)** – The transactions that were assessed by the decision rule and sent to the bank.
-- **Bank Acceptance Rate (When applies)** – The percentage of bank-approved transactions out of the total transactions that were sent to the bank on the decision rule.
+- **Bank Acceptance Rate (when applies)** – The percentage of bank-approved transactions out of the total transactions that were sent to the bank on the decision rule.

 ### Decision rule performance time series view
 Based on the filters you have selected, the following metrics are available for analysis.